10 Tips to Create a Winning MLT Career Prep Application

 Last, but not least, allocate your time effectively to ensure your application is the best it can be.
 Don’t rush or cut corners—but don’t procrastinate either.
 The first part of the application should take less than an hour to complete.
 Stick to the process, pay attention to deadlines, and maintain a can-do mindset.

-10. In your video essay, focus on the substance over style.
+9. In your video response, focus on substance over style.